To get the best experience while viewing this site, it is recommended that you upgrade to a modern browser version of Chrome or Firefox.

 Pituitary gland

-Affects water retention in kidneys and sodium balance.
+Increases water retention in kidneys and affects sodium balance.
 Controls blood pressure.

 Adrenocorticotropic hormone (ACTH)